Seal stones were used to mark documents and goods, serving as symbols of authority and authenticity in many ancient societies.

 The 1794 Flowing Hair Silver Dollar

 On October 15, 1794, the newly established United States Mint struck its first official silver dollars.
-Approximately 2,000 coins were produced that day, but fewer than 140 are known to have survived in any condition.
-In MS-66 grade (near-perfect, the finest possible), a single specimen exists in the world: the Goddard Coin.
+Approximately 2,000 were produced that day; fewer than 140 are known to survive in any condition.
+In MS-66 grade — near-perfect, the finest possible — a single specimen exists: the Goddard Coin.
+Its two faces represent something more than numismatic history.
+Left: Liberty with flowing unbound hair, ringed by fifteen stars for each state of the young republic.
+Right: a spread American eagle, wings raised.

 The Goddard family purchased this specimen in the 1880s for $1,000.
-At Stack’s Bowers Galleries in January 2013 it became the first coin in history to exceed $10 million at auction — a record that still stands over a decade later.
+At Stack’s Bowers Galleries in January 2013 it became the first coin in history to exceed $10 million at auction — a record that still stands.
+It is, in every meaningful sense, the birth certificate of American currency.

 Denomination$1 Silver Dollar — First Ever Struck